-Sallu Kamuskay is a Sierra Leonean communication strategist, fixer, blogger, youth organizer, event manager, spokesperson, and public relations expert.
+Sallu Kamuskay is a Sierra Leonean freelance journalist, communication strategist, fixer, blogger, youth organizer, event manager, spokesperson, and public relations expert.
 He calls his movement in the media world “The Concierge of Media (COM)”.
 Sallu’s movement has connections with media experts, media organizations, companies, web developers, and professionals across the world.
 Sallu Kamuskay’s trade primarily involves negotiating deals and managing social media for professionals, influencers, politicians, media houses, organizations, and companies.
 He focuses on protecting, promoting, and defending them in the face of cyberbullying.

 Blog